Ho Chi Minh Monument, Moscow: History

 Ho Chi Minh Square was inaugurated in 1969, after the death of Ho Chi Minh.
 In 1985, the Central Committee and Council of Ministers of the Soviet Union decided to create a monument at the square.
-This decision was seen as counter to Ho Chi Minh's wishes, whose last testament requested that no statues or monuments are to be made in his honor.
+This decision was seen as counter to Ho Chi Minh's wishes, whose last testament requested no statues or monuments made in his honor.

 The construction of the monument generated controversy among some Muscovites.
 Firstly, they contended that breaking down trees and bringing in granite caused aesthetic and ecological damage to the area.
 Secondly, they believed that the cost of more than 1 million roubles for the monument could be better used to build 150 good apartments, helping to alleviate the housing situation in the city.
 On April 4, 1990, students in Moscow organized a rally to call on the government to strictly fulfill Ho Chi Minh's will.
 They demanded that the government dismantle the monument, sell it to Vietnam, and restore the square to its original condition.
-According to them, Ho Chi Minh had thrice in his wills requested that people honor him by planting trees, not by building monuments.
+According to them, Ho Chi Minh had requested thrice in his wills that people honor him by planting trees, not by building monuments.
 A representative from the government replied that since Vietnam already had a monument to Lenin, the USSR should have a monument to Ho Chi Minh to reciprocate.
 According to the representative, the square had already been ruined and the government had already spent 200,000 roubles at the construction site and 500,000 roubles to cast the sculptures.

 On May 18, 1990, on the eve of Ho Chi Minh's 100th birthday, the Ho Chi Minh monument was inaugurated.